Australian Assistive Technology Conference 2026 (AATC2026) banner

 Abstract Submissions

-The Call for Abstracts for the 2026 Australian Assistive Technology Conference is now open.
+The Call for Abstracts for the 2026 Australian Assistive Technology Conference is now closed.

 The Conference is being held at the Melbourne Cricket Ground (MCG), from 11 – 13 November 2026.
 The pre-conference workshop day will be held on the 11th with the conference days to follow on the 12th and 13th.